wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ## The Project

-As mentioned earlier, we will write a very simple decorator that the only thing it does is print to the console how long it takes for a function to run.
+As mentioned earlier, this will be a very simple decorator that the only thing it does is print to the console how long it takes for a function to run.
 It will work like this:

 ```python
 from how_long import timer